willis240/willis240.github.io/README.md

 - Continued working on the Manipulating Data with Pandas course
 - Successfully got Shelly 1pm's MQTT enabled and accessed its information from mosquitto.org
+- Went out to the solar test site and learned about the maintenance routine

+#### June 23

+- Worked on making the presentation for my Google Pinging Project

 ## About Me